 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Safe Bulkers beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Safe Bulkers beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew and GAAP earnings per share contracted.
+Compared to the prior-year quarter, revenue was unchanged.
+GAAP earnings per share dropped significantly.

-Safe Bulkers recorded revenue of $46.8 million.
-The four analysts polled by S&P Capital IQ looked for revenue of $45.7 million on the same basis.
-GAAP reported sales were 10% higher than the prior-year quarter's $42.5 million.
+Safe Bulkers tallied revenue of $44.2 million.
+The three analysts polled by S&P Capital IQ expected net sales of $40.6 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.21.
 The six earnings estimates compiled by S&P Capital IQ predicted $0.20 per share.
 GAAP EPS of $0.21 for Q1 were 30% lower than the prior-year quarter's $0.30 per share.